Theory of Charge Order and Heavy-Electron Formation in the Mixed-Valence Compound KNi$_2$Se$_2$

-The first four terms in \eqref{h} are analogous to terms appearing in \eqref{hea}, but rewritten in the slave boson description. $H_\lambda$ replaces the on-site repulsion term in \eqref{hea} by enforcing the constraint of no double occupancy for spinons via the Lagrange multiplier field $\lambda_i$.
-The last term in \eqref{h} describes an antiferromagnetic Heisenberg interaction driven by superexchange between spins on neighboring sites.
+The first four terms in \eqref{h} are analogous to terms appearing in \eqref{hea}, but rewritten in the slave boson description. $H_\lambda$ replaces the on-site repulsion term in \eqref{hea} by enforcing the constraint $n_{fi} + b^\dagger_i b_i = 1$ via the Lagrange multiplier field $\lambda_i$ (within mean-field theory, this constraint is enforced only on average).
+The last term in \eqref{h} describes an antiferromagnetic Heisenberg interaction driven by superexchange between spins on neighboring sites, which is present in the limit where $U$ is large but not infinite.
 The Hamiltonian \eqref{h} is identical to the ``Anderson--Heisenberg'' model that has been studied recently \cite{pepin07, zhu08, tran12}, with the addition of the Coulomb term $H_W$.

-Figure \ref{cdw_diagram}(a) shows the phase diagram with the possible CDW phases for various values of first-, second-, and third-nearest neighbor repulsion ($W_1$, $W_2$, and $W_3$, respectively).
+Figure \ref{cdw_diagram}(a) shows a phase diagram with possible CDW phases for various values of first-, second-, and third-nearest neighbor repulsion.